NOCTIS: Novel Object Cyclic Threshold based Instance Segmentation

-In Figure~\ref{figure:quality} we show some qualitative segmentation results of our method vs. the publicly available ones, where errors in the masks and/or classifications of the proposals are indicated by red arrows.
-One can clearly see that, all the methods have their own strengths and weaknesses.
-CNOS and \mbox{SAM-6D}, for example, as they are using SAM/FastSAM as a proposal generator, have problems in differentiating between the objects and some of their parts.
-While NIDS-Net, due to its internal usage of Grounded-SAM does not suffer from the previously mentioned problem; still produces misclassifications in the form of other scene objects or by producing bounding boxes that encompass all over the correctly identified objects, leading to multiple detections.
+In~\cref{figure:quality} we show some qualitative segmentation results of our method vs. the publicly available ones, where errors in the masks and/or classifications of the proposals are indicated by red arrows.
+One can clearly see that all the methods have their own strengths and weaknesses.
+CNOS and SAM-6D, for example, as they are using SAM/FastSAM as a proposal generator, have problems in differentiating between the objects and some of their parts.
+While NIDS-Net, due to its internal usage of GSAM, does not suffer from the previously mentioned problem, it still produces misclassifications in the form of labeling scene objects wrongly or by producing oversized bounding boxes around correctly identified objects, leading to multiple detections.
 NOCTIS, on the other hand, suffers less from said problems, but it is still prone to misclassification, like the other methods, when the objects are too similar looking or too close to each other; see columns~$ 4 $ (left clamp) and~$ 6 $ (bottom electric boxes and right adapters) for reference.
-Indeed, in the YCB-V, due to the high similarity between the different sized clamps, one of them is easily confused with the other, the same is true for the electric boxes in T-LESS; besides, the two stacked adapters are confused as one object and correspondingly misclassified.
-Overall, NOCTIS still displays less errors, on average, when compared to the other methods.
+Indeed, in the YCB-V dataset, due to the high similarity between the different sized clamps, one of them is easily confused with the other; the same is true for the electric boxes in T-LESS.
+Besides, the two stacked adapters are confused as one object and correspondingly misclassified.
+Overall, NOCTIS still displays fewer errors, on average, when compared to the other methods.